metriczulu/tuneRs/README.md

 **GridSearchResample** uses the grid search method to optimize hyperparameters.

 **RandomSearchResample** uses the random search method to optimize hyperparameters.
-## Current Version is 0.1
+## Current Version is v0.54

-This package is currently in it's first version and is extremely bare-boned.
+This package is currently in the beginning stages and is very bare-bones

 ## Installation